jacklul/asuswrt-scripts/README.md

 This script can backup all NVRAM variables and selected `/jffs` contents to cloud service using [Rclone](https://github.com/rclone/rclone).

-You should probably store the binary on USB drive but the script has also an option to automatically download the binary - make sure your device has enough memory for this though.
-If you installed Rclone through Entware it will be detected and used.
+You have to download the binary and place it on the USB drive, if you installed it through the Entware then it will be automatically detected.

 [Example backup list](/examples/rclone-backup.list) that can be used with this script.